Comfort reading in a crisis is far more enjoyable than scanning the headlines. I hope some of my favourite books will help your retreat from reality.

 11. The Husband’s Secret

 One day a woman accidentally stumbles across a letter addressed to her, written by her husband, instructing her to open it ONLY if he is dead.
-Could you resist opening the letter?
-Could she?
+Could she resist opening the letter?
 You’ll have to read the book to find out.
-Liane Moriarty is an Australian author, recently new to me, and I am currently reading all of her novels.
+Liane Moriarty is an Australian author, and I am currently reading all of her novels.
 Big Little Lies is now a televised miniseries with Nicole Kidman.

 COMFORT READING: ROMANCE